int128/ghcp/README.md

 ### Fork the repository and commit files to a new branch

-To fork the repository `UPSTREAM/REPO` and create a `feature` branch based on the default branch:
+To fork repository `UPSTREAM/REPO` and create `feature` branch from the default branch:

 ```sh
 ghcp fork-commit -u UPSTREAM -r REPO -b feature -m MESSAGE file1 file2
 ```

-To fork the repository `UPSTREAM/REPO` and create a `feature` branch based on the `develop` branch of the upstream:
+To fork repository `UPSTREAM/REPO` and create `feature` branch from `develop` branch of the upstream:

 ```sh
 ghcp fork-commit -u UPSTREAM -r REPO -b feature --parent develop -m MESSAGE file1 file2
 ```

 If the branch already exists, ghcp will fail.
-It supports only fast-forward for now.
+Currently only fast-forward is supported.

 You can set the following options.